npgrosser/houston/README.md

 ### Tips

-- Huston does not care about your system as much as you do.
-But he is kind enough to show you the script before running it.
-You should always check it!
-- Houston is a terminal assistant and not a chatbot.
-When talking to him, use the imperative form (e.g. "tell me what time it is" instead of "what time is it?").
-- Houston is not perfect.
-If he doesn't understand you, try to rephrase your request.
-Often it is enough to just append a few more details.
 - Keep your context files small.
 The GPT-3 models are limited in the number of tokens per request.
 Try to only add the information that is really necessary.
 Especially the -c flag feature is meant to help you with this by providing a way to choose the relevant context information for each request.
-- You can also use command variables to embed context files in other context files.
+- You can use command variables to embed context files in other context files.
   E.g. (`${cat ~/houston/maven.ctxt && cat ~/houston/git.ctxt}`)
 - If you use Houston a lot, you might want to check https://beta.openai.com/account/usage from time to time.
 - Tools like [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
   or [PSReadLine](https://devblogs.microsoft.com/powershell/psreadline-2-2-6-enables-predictive-intellisense-by-default/)
   will make it easier for you to work with Houston.

 ---

 ## Related Projects